To park in a Kurzparkzone (short-term parking zone) in Vienna, you need to fill out and display a Parkschein (prepaid parking voucher). Here’s how…

 This “free” Parkschein is intended for those stopping briefly to, for example, pick up kids from school or make a quick purchase in a store.

 Tip: all Parkschein markings must be clear and permanent.
-Always use a ballpoint pen or similar.
+No pencils.

 The paid vouchers